govzhz/seed/README.md

 # Quick Start

 You can choose to modify directly from the source or generate from the skeleton.
+The way to use the skeleton is as follows:

 1. Put the Skeleton into the Maven Local Repository